Epcot’s Mexico Pavilion (Attractions, Entertainment, Dining, and Shopping)

 Like most table service restaurants, La Hacienda takes reservations.
 But you might be able to request a walk-up.
 A menu is posted outside the restaurant.
 La Hacienda is open for dinner only starting at 4:00 p.m.
 Their entire menu is available here on Disney’s site.

 Not to confuse things, but there is a second table service restaurant inside the pyramid, San Angel Inn.
 This restaurant overlooks the Gran Fiesta Tour attraction.
 It’s a charming spot to have a meal as you watch the boats glide by below.
-Unfortunately, I don’t have a review because taking photos inside the pavilion is difficult because it’s so dark.
-But we had dinner here this last summer, and I was pleasantly surprised.
+Unfortunately, I don’t have a review.
+It’s always nighttime inside the pavilion so it’s difficult to take photos.

 You can preview both menus here on Disney’s site.